harsh1019/Ticket-Booking-Application/README.md

-# 🎟️ Ticket Booking Application - Go Server
+# 🎟️ Ticket Booking Application(GoTix) - Go Server

 This is a Go server for a ticket booking application built using the GoFiber framework.
 The application supports user registration and login using JWT, event creation, ticket booking, and QR code validation.